Signet Native Runtime — Signet Docs

 • knowledge graph, owned by the daemon.

 • Not breaking for existing harnesses.
-OpenClaw/Claude Code/OpenCode work exactly as today.
-Phase 3 retrofit is additive and non-breaking.
+OpenClaw/Claude Code/OpenCode work through their own adapters and remain additive integrations.

 • Not a config system.
 Config lives in agent.yaml, read by the daemon.
-The runtime reads provider/channel config from daemon API at startup.
+Forge consumes that contract; it does not redefine it.

 Critical Files